Stand (Jewel song)

 "Stand" is a song by American singer Jewel from her fifth studio album, 0304 (2003).
 Written and produced by Jewel and Lester Mendez, the song was released as the album's second single on September 2, 2003.
-"Stand" did not enter the Billboard Hot 100, instead reaching number 16 on the Hot 100 Singles Sales chart, while becoming Jewel's third consecutive number-one song on the Hot Dance Club Play chart.
+"Stand" did not enter the Billboard Hot 100, instead reaching number 16 on the Billboard Hot 100 Singles Sales chart, while becoming Jewel's third consecutive number-one song on the Billboard Dance Club Play chart.

 Background and writing

 "Stand" was written and produced by Kilcher and Lester Mendez.